Onyx-Protocol/Onyx/docs/protocol/specifications/data.md

 --------------------|----------------------|----------------
 ExtHash             | Hash                 | If the transaction version is known, this must be the hash of the empty string.

-TKTK: Somehow include the "rules" from the draft doc.

 #### Retirement

 Field               | Type                 | Description
 --------------------|----------------------|----------------
 Type                | String               | "retirement1"